japila-books/spark-sql-internals/docs/spark-sql-hint-framework.md

 === [[specifying-query-hints]] Specifying Query Hints

-You can specify query hints using link:spark-sql-dataset-operators.adoc#hint[Dataset.hint] operator or <<sql-hints, SELECT SQL statements with hints>>.
+You can specify query hints using spark-sql-dataset-operators.md#hint[Dataset.hint] operator or <<sql-hints, SELECT SQL statements with hints>>.

 [source, scala]
 ----